5 Ways To Bust Brain Fog And Keep Your Mind Sharp

 Of all the amorphous ailments that plague us from time to time, brain fog is one of the most frustrating.
 Though its symptoms can be difficult to pinpoint, a bout of brain fog is the sensation that your mind isn’t working on full power, generally marked by thoughts that feel slower than usual.
 If you’re working on a problem, for instance, brain fog might make it harder to stay on top of a train of thought from start to finish.
 That fuzzy feeling in your skull can’t be banished with a simple Ibuprofen or cup of coffee, and, even more frustratingly, it can be difficult to pinpoint the cause.

 Even though you might not be able to run from a headspace that puts your focus on the fritz, there are some tactics you can use when you feel an episode coming on.
-Here are some of our favorite ways to get rid of brain fog.
+Here are five of our favorite ways to get rid of brain fog.

 “Parents are often multitasking a lot and balancing a lot of competing demands.
 Those are the kinds of things that can make brain fog feel really challenging,” says Nada Goodrum, Ph.D., a psychologist at the University of South Carolina who studies families and stress.
 Our brains are really bad at trying to split focus, and trying to do so can cause them to short-circuit and take a one-way trip into the fog.